cedricg-mirror/reflexions/Configuration.md

 * Spoof Domains :

-This option can be used instead of or in addition to SPOOF_ALL_DOMAINS
+This option can be used instead of, or in addition to, SPOOF_ALL_DOMAINS
 It allows the analyst to redirect any number of specified domains to specified IP
 Just like SPOOF_ALL_DOMAINS, this option modifies the Windows hosts file which isn't 'clean' after each run of Reflexions